Updated: Dec 2, 2020

 Exterior Design Vs. Interior Design

-The exterior architecture is very important.
+The exterior design is very important.
 But it should always be designed with the floor plan in mind, and should always flow with the interior floor plan.

-Contrary to what many believe, the architecture and floor plan are NOT two 'stand-alone' items.
+Contrary to what many believe, the exterior design and floor plan are NOT two 'stand-alone' items.
 They both MUST be considered together throughout the entire design process.
 One does not trump the other.

 This is one of the many secret ingredients of how to achieve stunning home design.
 Many examples of which you can see throughout our home design portfolio.

-Let's take a look at how we incorporated the architecture into the floor plan design.
+Let's take a look at how we incorporated the exterior design into the floor plan design.

 The dramatic roof lines you see on the exterior were extended into the interior floor plan.
 The client wanted an "open loft feel" which captured the views, and flowed seamlessly from inside to out.